Street running train

 A street running train is a train which runs on a track built on public streets.
-The rails are embedded in the roadway, and the train shares the street with other users, such as pedestrians, cars and cyclists, thus often being referred to as running in mixed traffic or sharing the road with trains.
+The rails are embedded in the roadway, and the train shares the street with other users, such as pedestrians, cars and cyclists, thus often being referred to as running in mixed traffic.
+Tram and light rail systems frequently run on streets, with light rail lines typically separated from other traffic.

 For safety, street running trains travel more slowly than trains on dedicated rights-of-way.
 Needing to share the right-of-way with motor vehicles can cause delays and pose a safety risk.

 Stations on such routes are rare and may appear similar in style to a tram stop, but often lack platforms, pedestrian islands, or other amenities.
 In some cases, passengers may be required to wait on a distant sidewalk, and then board or disembark by crossing the traffic.

-The last street-station in the USA was in Michigan City, until 2022.
+Examples

+The following list is non-inclusive of tram and light rail systems and is otherwise non-exhaustive.